sajid-munawar/Sass/README.md

 - if we use the simple file names for partials the watch or sass file compiler will also create css files for that partials
 - so
-  -we write _ before the partial file name just like _filename.scss
+  - we write _ before the partial file name just like _filename.scss